efeefe/is/pages/02.stuff/blog-efeefe.md

 ## My Stuff

 A curated list of ideas and works, old and new.
+See also a list of [lectures, talks and presentations](lectures-talks-presentations).

 ### Current projects